 Do I definitely want a traditional publishing deal?

 There are advantages to self publishing.
 With self-publishing, you control the content, cover, title and final edits, among other decisions.
 With self-publishing, you’ll have your book faster.
-And Amazon even gives some advantages to authors who publish with their self-publishing arm, Createspace.
+And Amazon even gives some advantages to authors who publish with their self-publishing arm, Amazon KDP.
 You will also get to keep a higher percentage of each book sale, perhaps making $5 or $6 per book instead of a dollar or so.

 Does my book and platform have what it takes to attract a publisher?